Barbecue

 a sauce he made himself that was heavy on the tomato, but not to the

-extent as the sauces found in North Carolina and even Texas.
+extent as the sauces found in North Carolina.
+Kansas City and Texas.
 Chinaman

 once told me that he had cooked barbecue in Chicago.
 A few other people